 In the 2007 study, the negative correlation between self-compassion and negative mental patterns like anxiety and rumination is strong (see here), but the absolute increase in compassion and well-being is not reported, again suggesting the increases may have been small.

 3. Self-Compassion reduces levels of stress.

-- A six week experimental study which trained participants in compassion meditation and then exposed them to stress tests, found “significant correlations between amount of meditation practice and innate immune and behavioral responses to psychosocial stress.”9
+- A six-week experimental study that trained participants in compassion meditation and then exposed them to stress tests, found “significant correlations between the amount of meditation practice and innate immune and behavioral responses to psychosocial stress.”9

 There is an alternative to growing a thick skin.

 4. Self-Compassion alleviates symptoms of anxiety and depression.

 Replace nagging self-criticism with some self-love and it's no surprise that anxiety and depression stand a chance of going away.

 - In the 2010 study of adolescents already referenced, self-compassion had a large negative correlation with anxiety (r=-.7).5

 - In a 2010 study of anxious and/or depressed adults, levels of self-compassion were found to be two to three times more predictive in avoiding depression (r=.64) and anxiety (r=.4) than mindfulness.10